CodeGlassDotIO/Docs/_docs/features/supportedruntimes.md

 ---

 # Runtime Support
 At CodeGlass, we are striving to support as many languages as possible.
-Currently, we support .NET only but are currently working on a [new profiler](../Roadmap/NonDotNetProfiler.md)
+Currently, we support .NET and JavaScript*

 The requirement is for each runtime to run at least without CodeGlass on your machine.
 Below are all our supported runtimes.

+*Experimental Edition feature, as such it is only available to the Experimental Edition.

 ## .NET Framework
 .NET Framework 4.0 and up